damvcoool/ThemeUITool/README.md

-# ProjectMoney
+# ThemeUITool

-Little Game to make use of Unity IAP.
+This tool should make it easier to add "Profiles" to each type of Unity UI Control, which should allow to apply Themes for a consistent look.